Towards standard imsets for maximal ancestral graphs: Main results

 Let us focus on the semi-elementary imsets that contain 8.
 The conditional independence between vertex 8 and vertex 2 can be seen in the following way: after marginalizing $\{7\}$ (the remaining seven vertices still form an ancestral set), $\{2\}$ would be outside of the Markov blanket of vertex 8 which is $\tail_\G(\{6,8\}) = \{1,3,4,5,6\}$, and this independence is implied by the ordered local Markov property.
 Similarly, if one further marginalizes $\{6\}$, then $\{3,4\}$ are not in the Markov blanket of vertex 8, which is just $\pa_\G(8) = \{1,5\}$, and this corresponds to $8 \indep 3,4 \mid 1,5$. \end{example}

-Thus for simple MAGs with a given topological ordering, we can obtain conditional independences by sequentially marginalizing heads of size two associated with the last vertex and using the ordered local Markov property.
+Thus for simple MAGs with a given topological ordering, we can obtain conditional independences for each vertex $v$ by sequentially marginalizing the lesser member of each head of size two that contains $v$, and using the ordered local Markov property.
 See details in the proof of the following theorem.

 \begin{theorem} For a MAG $\G$ and its standard imset $u_{\G}$, if $\G$ is simple then $\I_{u_{\G}} = \I_{\G}$. \end{theorem} \begin{proof} See Appendix \ref{Proof of simple mag Theorem}. \end{proof}

 \begin{corollary} For a MAG $\G$, if there exists a simple MAG $\mathcal{H}$ which is Markov equivalent to $\G$, then $\I_{u_{\G}} = \I_{\G}$. \end{corollary}